-Tool No. 1: Unsecured credit
+Tool No. 1: Unsecured credit cards

 Credit card offers are up, though for some, they come at a cost.
 Recognizing the credit scores of many consumers took a beating in recent years, many issuers are looking beyond the score at other factors such as income and credit history when making approval decisions.

 “Qualification criteria across our card portfolio have been modified to adapt to the economic environment and new regulation,” says Rob Sherman, a spokesman for HSBC.
 “As a consequence, we have selectively opened our underwriting criteria, but it remains more stringent than pre-recession levels.”